 The most memorable part of the experience happened when my mom would turn around.
 We would grab pieces of corn that were in a big chunk, run and hide behind the couch, and savor it!
 I’m surprised that she actually had any corn left to freeze.

 How many ears of corn does it take to make one cup of corn?
 About 3/4 a cup of corn kernels on each ear.
-About 11-12 ears of corn for this recipe.
+It will take about 20 ears of corn for this recipe.

 Ingredients in freezer corn